podium-lib/client/README.md

 ### .refresh()

-This method will refresh a resource by reading its manifest and the fallback if defined in the manifest.
-The method will not call the URI to the content in a podlet.
+This method will refresh a resource by reading its manifest and fallback if defined in the manifest.
+The method will not call the URI to the content of a component.

-If the internal cache in the client already has a manifest cached, this will be thrown away and replaced if a new manfiest was successfully fetched.
-If a new manifest was not successfully fetched, the old manifest will be kept in cache.
+If the internal cache in the client already has a manifest cached, this will be thrown away and replaced when the new manifest is successfully fetched.
+If a new manifest cannot be successfully fetched, the old manifest will be kept in cache.

 If a manifest is successfully fetched, this method will resolve with a `true`